Here's what Phase 1 of reopening in Virginia looks like

 - Possible other measures

-The governor said even when the state is ready to move into a new phase, the virus will still present and people should remain vigilant.
-He said it will not be irradicated until there is a vaccine.
+The governor said even when the state is ready to move into a new phase, the virus will still be present and people should remain vigilant.
+He said it will not be eradicated until there is a vaccine.

 RELATED: Virginia on track to begin reopening May 15 unless 'something drastically changes,' Northam says